ahamdi/ahamdi.github.io/docs/about.md

+---
 layout: page
 title: "About USS"
-permalink: /about/
+permalink: /aboutus/
+---

-This is an about us page0
+This is an about us page